1ec5/hunspell-vi/dictionaries/README-vi.txt

 2004-08-24
 Original Word List By:
   Ho Ngoc Duc (Hồ Ngọc Đức) <duc at informatik uni-leipzig de>
-Copyright Terms: GPL (see the file Copyright for the exact terms)
+Copyright Terms: GPLv2 (see the file Copyright for the exact terms)